scoulet/knowledge-base/digital_palace/TIL/2025-08-01 ++ Writing to Unity Catalog from EMR (and why it's generalizable to almost any compute with Spark Connect).md

-# TIL – Writing to Unity Catalog from EMR (and why it's generalizable to almost any compute with Spark Connect)

 ## 🎯 Problem / Context
 We built a custom Spark-based ELT pipeline running on **AWS EMR**, which initially relied on **AWS Glue** as the metadata catalog.